Butterwell/Dictatable/README.md

 # Dictatable

-Dictatable is an array and stack oriented language that is designed to be dictatable.
+Dictatable is a table oriented language that is designed to be utterable.
+That is: Code More Like How You Think

 As you might guess, the primary goal is to make a useful language that is dictatable on a smart phone.